COPASI carries out simulation and analysis of biochemical network

 - Adaptive SSA/τ-leap algorithm for faster (approximate) stochastic kinetics.

-- Hybrid Runge-Kutta/SSA for hybrid simulations with stochastic kinetics and differential equations.
+- Hybrid Runge-Kutta/SSA for simulations with mixed stochastic kinetics and differential equations.

-- Hybrid LSODA/SSA for hybrid simulations with stochastic kinetics and differential equations.
+- Hybrid LSODA/SSA for simulations with mixed stochastic kinetics and differential equations.

 Simulations can be of time courses or steady states.